Courtney Hague Andrews

 Courtney spent more than six years in the Firm’s Washington, DC, office before transferring to Los Angeles.

-Representation of a multinational technology company and its Hungarian subsidiary in connection with an FCPA settlement with the US Department of Justice and the US Securities and Exchange Commission.
+Representation of Microsoft Corporation and Microsoft Hungary in connection with FCPA investigations by the US Department of Justice and the US Securities and Exchange Commission related to operations at Microsoft Hungary resolved by negotiated resolutions with each authority.

 Conducting internal investigations regarding transactions in various countries in Central and Eastern Europe, Russia, Kazakhstan and China, some of which were under active review by the US Department of Justice and/or the US Securities and Exchange Commission, as well as by one or more non-US enforcement authorities.¨